anth12/inner-fire/_pages/300hour-therapeutic-yoga-and-ayurvedic-lifestyle.md

 •	An experienced Yoga trainer with 25+years of study, training and practice in the UK, India and Thailand

-•	Eclectic Hatha Yoga styles so you can develop your own
+•	Eclectic Hatha Yoga styles so you can develop your own path

 •	Ayurvedic holistic lifestyle training